casualcore/casual/middleware/administration/documentation/cli/queue.operation.md

             Example:
             casual queue --metric-reset a b

-      --legend [0..1]  (list-queues, list-messages) [1]
-            provide legend for the output for some of the options
+      --legend [0..1]  (list-queues, list-messages, list-forward-groups, list-forward-services, list-forward-queues) [1] provide legend for the output for some of the options

-            to view legend for --list-queues use casual queue --legend list-queues.
+            to view legend for --list-queues use casual queue --legend list-queues, and so on.

             use auto-complete to help which options has legends